SainsburysTests/sainsburys-7/readme.md

  assumption.
 I did spend some time looking for a solution but the search was unsuccessful.
  I carried on with the task using the source of the page as saved from Firefox.
 The saved page source is included in the supplied artifacts.
 Jsoup didn't have any trouble accessing the product page links from the saved page.
+I have since been sent the correct test specification.

- The url in the pdf contains duplicate and 'empty' parameters.
+ The url in the original  pdf contained duplicate and 'empty' parameters.

 * I wrote a few unit tests - in ScrapeTest.java.
 As I had the saved paged as a static file the tests use the same page.
 The tests are incomplete in that there are not enough edge cases.